pranavvkumar21/task79_simulation/README.md

 ## Task79 Data Converter

-This ROS2 package contains the Mission Data Conversion Module aimed at converting mission data obtained from vehicle runs, into MPF-compliant inputs for testing purposes.
+This ROS2 package contains the Mission Data Conversion Module aimed at converting data obtained from vehicle missions, into MPF-compliant inputs for testing purposes.

 The package contains its own [README.md](src/task79_data_converter/README.md), as it can be used as a standalone module if desired.